By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 Clusters with a management cluster

 When you use a management cluster, a separate cluster monitors your workload cluster's state.
 If a machine that's part of the workload cluster powers off and terminates, then the management cluster detects a health issue.
-Then, the cluster spins up a new virtual machine to bring the workload cluster back to the desired state.
+The cluster then spins up a new virtual machine to bring the workload cluster back to the desired state.

-Therefore, to clean up clusters with separate management clusters, delete the Custom Resources (CRDs) that represent the workload cluster from the management cluster.
-This deletes all the VMs for the particular workload cluster.
+Therefore, to clean up clusters with separate management clusters, delete the Custom Resources (CRDs) that represent the workload cluster.
+This deletes all the VMs for the workload cluster.

 Delete the Cluster API resource for the workload cluster: